-Existing policies that form the basis of our efforts to create a safe, inclusive and fair workplace; and promote our social procurement program include:
+Policies that form the basis of our efforts to create a workplace which is safe, inclusive, fair, and rejects human rights abuses; and that promotes our social procurement program include:

+- Human Rights Policy

 - Code of Conduct

+- Supplier Code of Conduct

 - Equal Employment Opportunity Policy

 - Gifts and Hospitality and Anti-Bribery and Corruption Policy

 - Grievance and Disputes Handling Policy for employees

-- · Talent Sourcing and Selection Policy
+- Talent Sourcing and Selection Policy

 - Whistleblower Policy

-- · Workplace Health and Safety Policy
+- Workplace Health and Safety Policy

-We recognise that our talent recruitment and selection policies play an important role in managing modern slavery risk in our organisation.
-We also considered the policies and procedures which promote and facilitate the reporting of suspected or actual instances of modern slavery.
+We have built into our policy development framework the requirement to create policies and procedures which promote and facilitate the reporting of suspected or actual instances of modern slavery.
 People from within and from outside the firm should be able to bring Modern Slavery risks that they identify, or suspect are occurring, to the attention of Grant Thornton personnel who are trained and have the authority to act on the reports.

-While, as providers of professional services, our operations inherently carry a low risk of modern slavery, we cannot be complacent and will continue to review and re-assess our residual risk in this space to make sure that our modern slavery risk controls - including our policies, procedures and reporting protocols - are operating as intended.
+While as providers of professional services our operations inherently carry a low risk of modern slavery, we cannot be complacent and will continue to review and re-assess our residual risk in this space to make sure that our modern slavery risk controls - including our policies, procedures and reporting protocols - are operating as intended.